 Walter Hupel - Treasurer

-Also a 7 round series for Superclass was composed and called the STARTRACK series 1986.
-Cavaillon-France; Lowestoft - England; ECC - Slagharen, Holland; Hout-Halen - Belgium; to be determined - Switzerland; Sandness - Norway and during the IFMA in Cologne - Germany.
+Also a 7 round series for Superclass was put together and called the STARTRACK series 1986.
+Cavaillon-France; Lowestoft - England; ECC - Slagharen, Holland; Hout-Halen - Belgium; to be determined - Switzerland; Sandness - Norway and one during the IFMA in Cologne - Germany.

 December 11th.
-Mr. Lars Forus, the Norwegian pioneer of BMX, did sent a personal letter of thanks to Gerrit Does,
+Mr. Lars Forus, the Norwegian pioneer of BMX, did sent a personal letter of thank to Gerrit Does,

 to thank him for his help and support developing BMX in Norway.
-This due to the fact that Gerrit stopped acting as General secretary of I.BMX.F.
+This due to the fact that Gerrit stopped acting as General Secretary of I.BMX.F.
 Gerrit did go to Norway in the early days to help develop BMX.
-The result were now visible: BMX now an official sportwithin the Norges Cykleforbund, 10 clubs registered and at this moment 160 license holders and another 200 club riders.
-In total about 25.000 BMX bikes were sold in Norway this year (realizing the fact thatabout 50.000 children are being born in Norway every year, this number 25.000 BMX bikes is good!).
+The results are now visible: BMX now an official sport within the Norges Cykleforbund, 10 clubs registered and at this moment 160 license holders and another 200 club riders.
+In total about 25.000 BMX bikes were sold in Norway this year (realizing the fact that about 50.000 children are being born in Norway every year, this number 25.000 BMX bikes is good!).

 December 18th.
 Early this month, as general secretary I.BMX.F., I got in possession of the minutes for the constitution of the FIAC BMX and Trialsin Committee.